dscnsec/DSC-NSEC-Algorithms/1. Array/weird_sorting/weird_sorting.md

 **Difficulty: Easy**

 The Space Mission General has N bags.
-The bags are filled with either 7 or 21 or 49 coins.
+The bags are filled with either 7 or 14 or 21 coins.
 He wants to organize the bags in a non-decreasing order.
 Help the General accomplish the task.
 **Note: Achieve the task in O(n) time and space complexity**

 ## Input